ACS: Emergency Relief for Syria | World Vision Skip to main content

 • Staff training on child safeguarding and protection from sexual exploitation and abuse

-Focus group discussions with women and girls help ensure the contents of dignity kits are appropriate and responsive to their needs.
-The response is coordinated with health, nutrition and protection actors to strengthen referrals and avoid duplication.
+Focus group discussions with women and girls helped to ensure the contents of dignity kits were appropriate and responsive to their needs.
+The response was coordinated with health, nutrition and protection actors to strengthen referrals and avoid duplication.

 How we use funds